Skip to content

 Frequently asked questions

-How often does hail damage occur in Lawton?
+What does a typical hail damage repair cost in Lawton?

-Should I install Class 4 shingles in Lawton?
+Should I upgrade to Class 4 shingles in Lawton?

 Wind/hail deductible notice

-Oklahoma wind and hail deductibles are structured as a percentage of the home's insured value, typically ranging from 1 to 10 percent.
-In Comanche County, most homeowners carry a separate wind/hail deductible of 1 to 2 percent of dwelling coverage.
-On a home insured for $350,000 at 2 percent, the out-of-pocket deductible would be $7,000.
+Oklahoma wind and hail deductibles are typically structured as a percentage of your home's insured value, commonly ranging from 1% to 10%.
+Most Comanche County homeowners carry a separate wind/hail deductible of 1–2% of dwelling coverage.
+On a home insured for $134,200 at 2%, your out-of-pocket deductible would be $2,684.
+Contact your insurance agent to confirm your specific deductible percentage and dollar amount.

 Full 10-step claim guide for Lawton